0cjs/sedoc/app/gitlab-runner.md

 * Debug mode: `gitlab-runner --debug run`.
 * [FAQ][]

 If started as root, the runner runs in system mode, otherwise in user mode.
-The TOML format [config file] for each mode is:
+(The latter will not work with a properly secured Docker installation.)
+The [TOML] format [config file] for each mode is:

 * system: `/etc/gitlab-runner/config.toml`
 * user:   `~/.gitlab-runner/config.toml`.